mlatcl/old_internal/terms-of-service.md

 ## Communications

-The entire communication with us is electronic.
 Every time you send us an email or visit our website, you are going to be communicating with us.
 You hereby consent to receive communications from us.
 We will continue to communicate with you by posting news and notices on our website.
 You also agree that all notices, disclosures, agreements and other communications we provide to you electronically meet the legal requirements that such communications be in writing.

 ## Applicable Law

-By visiting this website, you agree that the laws of the United Kingdom, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between [name] and you, or its business partners and associates.
+By visiting this website, you agree that the laws of the United Kingdom, without regard to principles of conflict laws, will govern these terms of service, or any dispute of any sort that might come between ML@CL and you, or its business partners and associates.

 ## Disputes